TesterBesterLester/CIS-265/README.md

 Yes, it does.
 It uses some paradigms that you may not be familiar with.
 Please remember this however, Anything is better than using **15 Google Docs pages.**

-Luckily there are many awesome resources to learning how to use them.
-If you just sign up for an account, Github provides a good set of tutorials, and a quick google search will bring up many other resources.

 ## Getting Started

 * Firstly here are some [Good Resources for Learning Git and GitHub.](https://help.github.com/articles/good-resources-for-learning-git-and-github/) curated by the company themselves.